tcheehow/ros-setups/intel-edison/README.md

 and login as root (password: edison)

-## Post Ubilinux Install
+## Post Debian Install
-After Ubilinux has been installed you will end up with the following partitions:
+After Debian has been installed you will end up with the following partitions:

 ```
 Filesystem       Size  Used Avail Use% Mounted on